LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Introduction

 \item \textbf{RESTful APIs }as the core communication mechanism~\cite{REST-Book:biehl2016restful}.

 \item Use of \textbf{3rd party packages and external services} to easily incorporate existing functionality. \end{itemize}

 The GitHub repo problem focuses on code generation where the code base is complex and cannot fit into the context window of the LLM.
 The MSBA problem, in contrast, focusses on code generation from scratch, where the specification can easily fit into the context window of the LLM, but the challenge is in the complexity of the spec; i.e., the {\it intricacies} of the software being developed, not code size.
-For instance, SWE-Bench issues provided to an LLM to fix are 195 words on average\footnote{However, the max length for SWE-Bench issues is 4477 words.}~\cite{SWE-Bench:journals/corr/abs-2310-06770}.
+For instance, SWE-Bench issues provided to an LLM to fix are 195 words on average\footnote{The max length for SWE-Bench issues is 4477 words.}~\cite{SWE-Bench:journals/corr/abs-2310-06770}.
 Our MSBA examples have descriptions of 1399 and 1905 words.
 While these are not full-fledged production-level apps, they serve as a good testbed for our experiments.
-In Section \ref{spec-compexity} we discuss metrics for measuring the complexity of MSBAs.
-As far as we know, there are no existing benchmarks for MSBAs, and little if any work has examined using LLMs to generate such systems.
+As far as we know little if any research has investigated using agentic software to generate MSBAs.

-The purpose of this paper is to provide a preliminary study on how well LLMs perform in this important domain, and to encourage more research to address the challenges we find.
+The purpose of this paper is to provide insight on how well LLM Agents perform in this domain, analyze the types of errors they encounter, and show that the use of fine-grained code generation enhances performance.
+We also suggest a metric for rating the complexity of a specification.